-Today, Africa is experiencing an actual decline in manufacturing capacity due primarily to a lull in the global economy, along with other indigenous issues such as environmental stress, poor physical and organizational infrastructure. and shortage of skilled Likewise. personnel. manufacturing African capacity is no match against global powers such as China and significant Southeast Asian markets both governmental and non-governmental organizations has helped African nations establish preliminary economic footholds.
-For example, many of them have dedicated industrial developmental zones to attract foreign investment and increase export-related manufacturing capacity, although Africa is far removed from having a significant role in the global marketplace in the foreseeable future.
+Today, Africa is experiencing an actual decline in manufacturing capacity due primarily to a lull in the global economy, along with other indigenous issues such as environmental stress, poor physical and organizational infrastructure, and a shortage of skilled personnel.
+Likewise.
+African manufacturing capacity against is no match global powers such as China significant and Southeast Asian markets.

-International aid from
+International aid from both governmental and